Gdańsk Stadium: Construction history

 The stadium was built specifically for the UEFA European Football Championship, which was held in 2012 in Poland and Ukraine.
 The first conceptual design of the stadium has been presented by the city of Gdańsk before the tournament host's choice.
 On 31 January 2008 architect who had designed the stadium was selected.
 It was a company of Rhode-Kellermann-Wawrowsky from Düsseldorf, which designed such stadiums like Veltins-Arena in Gelsenkirchen and the AWD-Arena in Hannover.
 First part of construction documents were consisted of 92 volumes and the second one included next 137 volumes.
 Stadium specialist HPP Architects from Düsseldorf also contributed to the design development.

 On 2 April 2008, work began on preparing the ground for the construction of the stadium, including liquidation of allotments, felling of trees and shrubs.
 On 15 December 2008 work started on the ground exchange and density of land for the construction of the stadium.

 The official opening of the offers from companies willing to build new stadium took place on 25 March 2009.
 The offers prices varies form about 522 mln zł to 635 mln zł.
 Two days later a contract with the company who introduced the cheapest offer was signed.
 It was a consortium of companies: Hydrobudowa Polska S.A, Hydrobudowa 9, Alpine Bau Deutschland AG Berlin, Alpine Bau GmbH Austria, Alpine Construction Polska Sp. z o.o.

 On 28 May 2009 when the main construction began.
 In mid-July the cornerstone was laid.
 Within the next year main steel and concrete structure was completed and the ceremony of topping out took place at 24 July 2010.

 The original date of completion of the stadium was the end of 2010.
 On 9 June 2011, a match between the national teams of Poland and France was planned.
 Due to security reasons, the match was moved to Warsaw.

 The stadium was opened at 19 July 2011.
 The first official football event on PGE Arena Gdańsk, as the Gdańsk City Stadium was then known, took place on 14 August 2011.
-The match between Lechia Gdańsk and KS Cracovia ended in 1:1 draw and the first goalscorer at the new stadium was Fred Benson.
+The match between Lechia Gdańsk and Cracovia ended in 1–1 draw and the first goalscorer at the new stadium was Fred Benson.